ashierj/superdemo/doc/user/project/repository/code_suggestions/index.md

 With Code Suggestions, you get:

-- Code Completion, which suggests completions the current line you are typing.
+- Code Completion, which suggests completions to the current line you are typing.
 These suggestions are usually low latency.
 - Code Generation, which generates code based on a natural language code comment block.
-Responses for code generation are streamed in VS Code to begin giving results quickly.
-In other IDEs, response time can exceed multiple seconds.
+  - Algorithms or large code blocks may take more than 10 seconds to generate.
+  - Streaming of code generation responses is supported in VS Code, leading to faster average response times.
+Other supported IDEs offer slower response times and will return the generated code in a single block.

 ## Start using Code Suggestions